-- Sleep schedules – many Wake Forest students are vampires – they live a nocturnal lifestyle.
+- Sleep schedules – many Wake Forest students live like vampires – a nocturnal lifestyle.
 They sleep in as late as their classes allow and stay up very late at night to do their schoolwork (or just to visit with friends and have fun).
 This schedule can cause tension if you want to plan family activities that suit the rest of your family’s much-earlier-in-the-day schedule.

-- Social life – related to the above, many students don’t plan to visit friends or see a movie until 11 p.m. or midnight, much to the dismay of parents who say “nothing good can possibly be going on between midnight and 3 am.”
-Your students might balk at this: “We do it all the time at school and it’s fine.”
+- Social life – related to the above, many students don’t plan to visit friends or see a movie until 11 p.m. or midnight (or later), much to the dismay of parents who say “nothing good can possibly be going on between midnight and 3 am.”
+Your students might balk at this: “We do it all the time at school and it’s fiiiiiiiiiiine.”

 - Cleanliness (of person or room) – students may leave their childhood room in disarray or expect Mom or Dad to pick up after them, or not do their laundry/shower as often as the parents would like.
 You may see shaggy hair, 3 days of beard growth, jeans that look like they have not been washed in ages.

 - Drinking alcohol at holiday celebrations – it’s still illegal for students under 21 to drink, but will Mom and Dad allow their student a glass of wine at a holiday meal?
 Or around the house?
 That is a discussion you might want to have – and while you are at it, it is not a bad idea to reinforce your family’s values and expectations around alcohol use at college and how to stay safe if they do drink.